MarcelineVQ/twow-raid-visuals/README.md

 - **Duplicate detection** – When inserting or copying, the tool checks whether the new primary key already exists and skips the change with a warning to prevent duplicate IDs.
 - **Contextual warnings** – Any warning emitted while applying patches identifies the originating patch file, making it easier to track down invalid field names or missing schemas.
 - **Includes support** – The `build` command can bundle any files under an `includes/` directory (or a directory you specify with `--includes-dir`) into the MPQ alongside your DBCs.
-This is useful for adding custom models or textures such as `Spells/KruulCone.blp`.
+This is useful for adding custom models or textures such as the new area indicators.
 - **Default directories** – Unless overridden, the tool reads DBCs from `dbc/`, patches from `patches/`, schemas from `schema/` (with fallbacks to the built‑in defaults) and writes output to `build/`.

 ### Patch format